Connect with others who understand.

 CMML is not the same disease as chronic myeloid leukemia (CML).
 CMML and CML develop from different cells, are caused by different gene changes, and are treated with different therapies.

-Doctors may group CMML into three different subtypes based on the numbers of blast cells (immature cells) a person has.
-Note that in some cases, types 0 and 1 are grouped as type 1:
+The World Health Organization (WHO) categorizes CMML into three different subtypes based on the number of blast cells (immature cells) in the blood and bone marrow:

-• Type 0 CMML (CMML-0) — Fewer than 2 percent blasts in the blood and 5 percent blasts in the bone marrow
+• Type 0 CMML (CMML-0) — Less than 2 percent blasts in the blood and less than 5 percent blasts in the bone marrow

-• Type 1 CMML (CMML-1) — 2 percent to 4 percent blasts in the blood or 5 percent to 9 percent blasts in the bone marrow
+• Type 1 CMML (CMML-1) — 2 percent to 4 percent blasts in the blood and 5 percent to 9 percent blasts in the bone marrow

 • Type 2 CMML (CMML-2) — 5 percent to 19 percent blasts in the blood and 10 percent to 19 percent blasts in the bone marrow

-Chronic myelomonocytic leukemia can also be categorized in other ways.
-CMML is highly related to two other rare blood cancers:
+CMML can also be categorized in other ways.
+CMML is closely related to two other rare blood cancers:

-Experts used to believe that CMML was a type of MDS.
+CMML used to be considered a type of MDS.
 More recently, however, researchers have found that CMML cells are also similar to the cells seen in MPNs.
-Now, experts say that CMML belongs in a separate category that overlaps MDS and MPNs.
+Now, CMML has its own category that overlaps MDS and MPNs.

-Understanding your CMML subtype helps you know more about your prognosis (outlook) and understand which treatments may be most effective.
+Learning about your CMML subtype helps you know more about your prognosis and have better conversations with your doctor to determine which treatments may be most effective.

 Causes of Chronic Myelomonocytic Leukemia

-Healthy blood cells are produced by stem cells, found inside of certain bones in the bone marrow tissue.
+Blood cells are produced by special cells within bone marrow tissue.
 When these cells undergo multiple gene changes, they may turn cancerous.
 Cancer cells grow and divide more quickly than healthy cells.

 Certain risk factors may increase a person’s chances of developing cancer-causing gene changes.
 These include: